SoundLocalisationDNN/BEATRIX_SSL_CODE/README.md

 * **ASR Accuracy**: \~94% transcription accuracy with small.en Faster-Whisper.
 * **LLM Response**: Sub-0.05 s per word TTS via Piper.

-Detailed plots and evaluation metrics are in the `examples/` folder.

 ## Citation

 If you use this work, please cite: